Zhenjiang is a small city in Jiangsu Province, near the eastern coast of China.

 Fortunately, the cinemas in Zhenjiang do show some English movies.
 I’ve seen several movies lately from the Avengers series (Chinese people love Marvel!).

-In some cinemas, there are double seats called “qínɡ lǚ zuò wèi” or “couples’ seats” – perfect for romantic dates!
+In some cinemas, there are double seats called “qínɡ lǚ zuò wèi” or “couples’ seats” – perfect for romantic dates in China!

 Going to the cinema is one of my top things to do in Zhenjiang, not only because it’s a good way to socialize with friends but because it’s a great way to court a woman!